Our work in the IPA

-IPA in the Humanitarian Field
+The IPA in the Humanitarian Field committee

 Who we are and what we do

-She had the foresight to realise that the ever-increasing traumas derived from natural disasters, conflicts and community violence, and the resultant displacement of populations, showed that psychoanalysts who were working within these vital areas required recognition and support, and a window where their work could be more widely disseminated to colleagues.
-In addition there needed to be encouragement for more psychoanalysts to get involved in these fields.
+She had the foresight to realise that the ever-increasing traumas derived from natural disasters, conflicts and community violence, and the resultant displacement of populations, showed that psychoanalysts who were working within these vital areas required recognition and support, and a place where their work could be more widely disseminated to colleagues.
+In addition, there needed to be encouragement for more psychoanalysts to get involved in these fields.

 To maximise and further disseminate the inspiring work being carried out by our members and candidates across the globe, we have now established the website, “Open Door Review of the Humanitarian Field”.
 This site is based on the initiative of Professor Marianne Leuzinger Bohleber’s highly regarded “Open Door Review of Outcome and Process Studies in Psychoanalysis”.